What Is Hemophilia B?

 There is no cure, but you can manage the condition, and your child can enjoy an active life.
-He can get the factor IX his body doesn't make.
+They can get the factor IX their body doesn't make.
 This is called replacement therapy.
 With this treatment, doctors use a needle to put clotting factor IX into the bloodstream.
 The replacement protein can come from human blood, or it's made in a lab.

-If your child has severe hemophilia, he may need regular treatments to prevent bleeding.
-If he doesn't, he may need only treatment to stop bleeding after it starts.
+If your child has severe hemophilia, they may need regular treatments to prevent bleeding.
+If they don't, they may need only treatment to stop bleeding after it starts.

 You can get replacement therapy at a clinic or from a visiting nurse, or you can learn to do it at home.